abersager/sc-playlist/README.markdown

 ## Getting started ##

 - Install dependencies: `npm install`
-- Run app: `grunt server`.
-The app is served at `http://localhost:8000`
+- Run app: `node app.js`.
+The app is served at `http://localhost:3000`
 - In order to run tests from the command line, you also need [PhantomJS](http://phantomjs.org/download.html)

 ## Tests ##

 ### Browser ###

-When app is run via `grunt server`, tests are available at `http://localhost:8000/spec/index.html`
+When app is run via `node app.js`, tests are available at `http://localhost:3000/spec/index.html`

 ### Command line ###